-- Undertake a placemaking plan that considers both public art and other place activation strategies. - Examine the need for a community arts center, considering its mission, audience, function, operating entity and funding and determine whether to move forward. - Evaluate the potential for an arts and culture district in Hollister, considering both downtown and a naturally occurring cultural district outside downtown, building consensus on needs, goals and actions. - Evaluate the need, opportunities and strategies for creating artist living and work space.
+- Undertake a placemaking plan that considers both public art and other place activation strategies. - Examine the need for a community arts center, considering its mission, audience, function, operating entity and funding and determine whether to move forward.
+As part of this study, consider the potential for the arts center to include historical displays and exhibits. - Evaluate the potential for an arts and culture district in Hollister, considering both downtown and a naturally occurring cultural district outside downtown, building consensus on needs, goals and actions.

-- Support the provision of mini-grants for small-scale creative activations, such as activities in public spaces, murals and exhibitions in interior spaces that are open to the general public (such as coffee shops, libraries and recreation centers). - Establish a yearly arts festival. - Incorporate public art into city infrastructure and public space projects, including small-scale enhancements of existing infrastructure.
+- Evaluate the need, opportunities and strategies for creating artist living and work space. - Support the provision of mini-grants for small-scale creative activations, such as activities in public spaces, murals and exhibitions in interior spaces that are open to the general public (such as coffee shops, libraries and recreation centers). - Establish a yearly arts festival. - Incorporate public art into city infrastructure and public space projects, including small-scale enhancements of existing infrastructure.